myNBGcode/PostmanCollections/File API/File Api v2.1/oauth2/README.md

 ### Update File Metadata

-Update file metadata by making an HTTP PUT request to the following url, only the filled values are used.
+Update file metadata by making an HTTP PUT request to the following url.
+Only the values that are not null in the request body are used to update the metadata of the file.
+A null value indicates that the particular metadata key should remain unchanged.

 > https://apis.nbg.gr/sandbox/file/oauth2/v2.1/files/{fileId}/upload